What to Do in Yosemite National Park

 After Sentinel Dome, we hiked down to Glacier Point adding an additional two miles to the hike, to the already five mile journey.
 My advice, skip the extra hike unless you are looking to be extra fit.
 Here there are spectacular views of Half Dome from Glacier Point, but the hoards of tourists about detract from the beauty.
 In my opinion, the best views are seen from the top of Sentinel Dome.

 After Sentinel Dome, head towards Taft Point.
 This walk takes you along the precipice of Yosemite Valley providing spectacular views of the granite valley and El Capitan while snaking through the Yosemite evergreen forest.
 At Taft Point stop and have a morning snack or lunch.
-If you are lucky, people will be there high lining between two points over the valley [insert crazy].
+If you are lucky, people will be there high lining between two points over the valley [crazy].

 Saturday Afternoon: Yosemite Valley